Creating an estate plan

 5. Arrange Power of Attorney and representation agreements.

-These other key documents in your estate plan formally declare who can speak and decide for you when you can't.
-An enduring power of attorney empowers a representative to make legal and financial decisions on your behalf if you become mentally incapable.
+These other key documents in your estate plan formally declare who can speak and decide for you when you can't, planning for potential illness, accident or condition.
+An enduring power of attorney empowers a representative to make legal, financial, and property decisions on your behalf if you become incapable.
 No one else can take over for you unless they jointly own your assets.
 A representation agreement acts in the same way but also allows the representative to make medical care decisions according to the wishes stated in your Living Will.
-There have been some recent changes regarding Power of Attorney.
-For more information, watch our video.

 6. Consider how to minimize taxes.